NHL-B/Camera-characterization-using-Python/README.md

 - Fork this repo
 - Clone to disk in a stable path, such as C or your user folder
 - Edit the scripts to your liking
+- If you find any problems or want to suggest modifications, create an issue.

 ## License & copyright
 © NHL-B